Scottsdale Birth Injury Lawyer

 If your newborn or infant is showing signs that they may have sustained a birth injury, it is strongly advised that you have them seen by a different doctor than the one that had assisted with the birth, and then reach out to our law firm for a case evaluation.
 Parents may be entitled to receive restitution for any negligence, mistakes, or oversights that the hospital or its staff may have committed.

-Parents should not hesitate and get legal advice because the longer that they wait, the more difficult it can be to build a case for birth injury malpractice.
+Parents should not hesitate and get legal advice because the longer they wait, the more difficult it can be to build a case for birth injury malpractice.
 Keep in mind that if you file a complaint with the hospital before getting legal help, the hospital or its staff may purposefully alter or destroy paperwork as a way to avoid liability.
 A Scottsdale birth injury lawyer from the team at SL Chapman Trial Lawyers is ready and available to provide empathetic and strategic support to parents who are going through an anguishing time.

 Steps to Take Following a Birth Injury